deeplearninc/relaax/README.md

 Global Function NN states are stored in form of checkpoints.
 Each checkpoint is marked with training step number.
 This allows to store multiple checkpoints for the same training to investigate training progress.
 When Parameter Server starts it searches specified checkpoint location and loads last saved checkpoint.

-Parameter Server saves checkpoint if
+Parameter Server saves checkpoint:
-- it is stopped by SIGINT signal (Ctrl-C in terminal running Parameter Server for example);
+- on regular intervals, default 15 min, but it is possible to change in config.yaml
-- it is idle for 10s;
+- if the training is over - algorithm reports that required number of training steps are done
-- the training is over - algorithm reports that required number of training steps are done.
+- if it is stopped by SIGINT signal (Ctrl-C in terminal running Parameter Server for example)

 #### [Parameter Server structure](#contents)